aiven/aiven-docs/docs/products/clickhouse/concepts/disaster-recovery.md

 title: Disaster recovery in Aiven for ClickHouse®
 ---

+Aiven for ClickHouse® prevents and mitigates emergencies or crises with multiple disaster recovery methods to keep your data safe and sound.

 Disaster recovery is a process of coping with emergencies or crises using dedicated methods for protecting resources and/or reestablishing their desired status.
 In the context of data infrastructure, well-established disaster recovery methods are of a particular importance for preventing data loss or corruption.
 Software failure, loss of an availability zone, or datacenter outage are only a few examples of emergencies when disaster recovery comes in.
-This article helps you understand how Aiven for ClickHouse® prevents and mitigates such emergencies and what disaster recovery methods it uses to keep your data safe and sound.

 ## High availability